march 25th, 2020

 Millions of people could die of the virus this year.
 More could die due to the collapse of the global supply chain. i fear that the virus will mutate to impact young people and a much more dire panic will eclipse any baseline anxiety felt now.

-i let my horniness guide my optimism. i hope that most of us emerge from our homes some months from now having eaten lots of rice and beans, had good healthy poops, felt less stress away from the office, and all of us joyful to congregate outside again.
+i let my horniness guide my optimism. i hope that most of us emerge from our homes some months from now with gorgeous light faces, having eaten lots of rice and beans, had good healthy poops, felt less stress away from the office, and all of us joyful to congregate outside again.

 i suspect that if the 2020 US elections are not cancelled or suspended, and if indeed the Democratic nominee prevails, it will be because elderly populations in Pennsylvania, Michigan, and Wisconsin are dead or sick this fall.
 “COVID will be like voter suppression for Republicans,” Vlad says.